 - Describe and sketch or photograph the fracture type, as shown in Fig. 1

 We hope this blog post has helped you understand what is involved in making and testing concrete test cylinders.
-Please contact the testing experts at Gilson with questions about your specific applications.
+Please get in touch with the testing experts at Gilson with questions about your specific applications.

 Helpful Concrete Cylinder Testing Resources: